College Football Bowl Betting Odds

 This is a number that has been steadily climbing through the years.
 Many moons ago, it was just a handful.
 Fast forward to the advent of cable television, and the number began a steady upward trajectory.
 For the coming season, there are 43 games on the bowl season docket when you include the national title game.

-Typically, the bowl game schedule begins December 19 and wraps up with the CFP National Championship game on January 11.
+The bowl game schedule for the 2022 season begins Dec.
+16 and wraps up with the CFP National Championship game on Jan.
+9.